 5. It’s a cult film.

-While not initially received well, the film is a fun time capsule of the time, and the filmography is on par with Hammer’s best.
+While not initially received well, the film is a fun time capsule, and the filmography is on par with Hammer’s best.
 Even when the “mod” language doesn’t quite hit the mark, the style still has some bite.
 Lee said, “At first I honestly thought that the 70s setting wouldn’t work for Dracula, that he’s strictly a ‘period’ character.
 Then, I thought, the novel, written In 1897, was contemporary to its time, and that only in retrospect do we see the character as period.”